AVA WILSON

 About Me

 Hi!
 My name is Ava, and I’m an actor originally from Youngstown, Ohio.
 I’m a big fan of lattes (I make my own!) and I spend my free time ballroom dancing, playing guitar, and journaling.
-Currently, I’m a senior Musical Theatre major at American University in Washington, D.C.
+Recently, I graduated magna cum laude with a degree in Musical Theatre major from American University in Washington, D.C.

 I’m an actor because I’m ignited by learning.
 Acting lights a fire within my brain, body, soul, and spirit—it urges me to become a detective, constantly searching for clues and deciphering situations.
 I’ve fallen in love with analyzing my given circumstances and my scene partners’ reactions.
 Simply put, I love the work.
 There’s always a new detail to explore and a new discovery to make.
 Each time I step on stage, I learn something new and feel invigorated.

 Last October, I played Rosalind in Shaina Taub’s musical adaptation of As You Like It, directed by Aaron Posner.
-This past January January, I spent eighteen days in Spring Green, Wisconsin, at American Players Theatre, training with several of the theatre’s Core Company Members in APT’s new Shakespeare-focused program, The Language Project.
-Then in March, I played Judy in 9 to 5, my final show at AU, directed by Nikki Mirza.
-Most recently, I finished understudying both Mopsa and Ensemble in Head Over Heels at Constellation Theatre with the direction of Allison Stockman.
+This past January, I spent eighteen days in Spring Green, Wisconsin, at American Players Theatre, training with several of the theatre’s Core Company Members in APT’s new Shakespeare-focused program, The Language Project.
+Most recently, I was part of the ensemble in Olney Theatre Center’s Hello, Dolly!, directed by Kevin McAllister.
+During the final weeks of Hello, Dolly!, I began working at Studio Theatre on Dave Malloy’s a cappella, chamber-choir musical, Octet, understudying the roles of Jessica and Velma, directed by David Muse.